 \paragraph{Trajectory-Level Reformulation:} Intent alone does not reveal how agents iterate within a session.
 An agent might narrow its query, broaden it, pivot to a related facet, or retry with a near-identical phrasing.
 These reformulation patterns have implications for retrieval efficiency: excessive repetition wastes budget, while a lack of exploration may leave relevant facets unexamined.
 To capture these dynamics, we label each adjacent query pair ($q_k \rightarrow q_{k+1}$) with a trajectory type grounded in prior reformulation taxonomies~\cite{2011_Query_reformulation_mining,2009_Analyzing_and_evaluating_query_reformulation}: Specialization (narrowing by adding constraints), Generalization (broadening by relaxing constraints), Exploration (within-topic facet pivots) and Repetition (identical or near-duplicate reformulations).
 Representative examples are provided in Appendix~\ref{app:examples}.

-\paragraph{Implementation:} We implement labeling with \texttt{gpt-5-nano}~\cite{2025_openai_gpt5_nano_model_docs}.
+\paragraph{Implementation} We implement labeling with \texttt{gpt-5-nano}~\cite{2025_openai_gpt5_nano_model_docs}.
 We annotate multi-turn sessions with $|s|\!\in\![2,10]$ for intent (one label per session) and all adjacent pairs for trajectories (one label per pair).
 We focus on this range because our sessionization analysis (Section~\ref{sec:rq1_global_landscape}) reveals that it covers 90.32\% of all multi-turn traffic, representing the core behavior of current agents.
-To assess labeling robustness, we compare labels from two models (\texttt{gpt-5-nano} and \texttt{gemini-3-flash-preview}~\cite{2025_gemini_3_flash}) on a 2000-pair random subset, achieving 95.15\% agreement; the remaining disagreements are spread across categories rather than concentrated in any single label.
+For sessions with mixed or ambiguous signals, the judge assigns the dominant intent, and we interpret intent-conditioned results as aggregate trends rather than definitive labels for every individual session.
+To assess labeling robustness, we compare labels from two models (\texttt{gpt-5-nano} and \texttt{gemini-3-flash-preview}~\cite{2025_gemini_3_flash}) on a 2000-pair random subset, achieving 95.15\% agreement.
+The remaining disagreements are spread across categories rather than concentrated in any single label.
 Prompts are provided in Appendix~\ref{app:llm_judge_prompts}.
-Unless otherwise noted, analyses from Section~6 onward use a random subset of labeled multi-turn sessions under the annotation budget (excluding single-query sessions and outlier long-tail sessions, as described in Section~\ref{sec:rq1_global_landscape}).
-We also compute auxiliary metrics used throughout the paper, each defined at first use with a summary in Appendix~\ref{app:metrics}.
+Unless otherwise noted, analyses from Section~6 onward use a random subset of labeled multi-turn sessions under the annotation budget, excluding single-query sessions and outlier long-tail sessions as described in Section~\ref{sec:rq1_global_landscape}.
+We also compute auxiliary metrics used throughout the paper, each defined at first use with the summary shown in Appendix~\ref{app:metrics}.